iocage/iocage/README.md

 iocage is in the FreeBSD ports tree as sysutils/py-iocage.
 To install using binary packages, simply run: `pkg install py27-iocage`

-If cloning the repo directly, cd into the cloned directory and run `pip install .` as root.
+If cloning the repo directly:
+ - cd into the cloned directory and run `pip install .` as root.
+- copy rc.d/iocage to /usr/local/etc/rc.d/iocage

 To install subsequent updates: `git pull` and `pip install -U .`

 ## WARNING:
 - This is beta quality software, there be dragons!
 Please report them.